 - Lost income.
 Serious personal injuries could take you out of work for days, months or life.
 You may be eligible to recover the past and future financial losses you have due to a temporary or permanent crash-related disability.
 A lawyer can help you calculate your future lost capacity to earn based on your previous income level.

 - Pain and suffering.
 Arizona civil laws permit the recovery of noneconomic damages as well as economic.
 These include physical pain, emotional suffering and psychological trauma.
 An insurance company may owe you compensation for depression, anxiety, post-traumatic stress disorder, grief and many other intangible damages.

 The amount you recover for an Uber or Lyft accident in Phoenix will depend on many factors.
 The severity and extent of your injuries can determine the value of your claim.
 Other factors include your age, health, income, disability level and the actions of the at-fault party.
 The skill of your accident lawyer during settlement negotiations or litigation can also change how much you receive for a rideshare accident claim.

 Discuss Your Phoenix Uber/Lyft Accident and Injuries for Free Today

-Our Phoenix Uber accident injury lawyers can secure positive case results on behalf of victims with serious and catastrophic injuries in Arizona.
+Our Phoenix Uber/Lyft accident injury lawyers can secure positive case results on behalf of victims with serious and catastrophic injuries in Arizona.
 We have represented many Uber and Lyft accident claimants and may be able to help you pursue financial compensation for injuries as well.
 A meeting with one of our Phoenix personal injury attorneys could answer any questions you may have about your case.
 Our experienced injury lawyers offer one-on-one consultations at no charge or obligation.
 Call (602) 530-8400 to request yours today.